 At first, I thought they had done this to allow them usually easily switch out and try the back straps they wanted before installing.
 But I did not find a roll pin in the box itself.

 There is no beavertail on the Walther PDP, but there is a deep tang.
 That tang itself is 100% just like the Walther PPQ.

 If I’d use a traditional pistol grip, it actually rubs into the inner portion of my thumb where it meets the web of my hand.
 It’s not that bad when feeling in at first.
 But when you actually start shooting some rounds through it.
-It becomes quite annoying.